ahedberg/comp116-ahedberg/pcaps/README.md

 213.71.30.150				www.ospserver.net
 204.154.94.81				www.evernote.com

-19\.
-Protocols used, with percentage of packets:
+19. Protocols used, with percentage of packets:
     * TCP - 96.50%
         * FTP and FTP-DATA - 11.59%
         * HTTP - 8.78%
         * Data - 7.58%
         * SSL - 7.39%
         * Telnet - 0.09%
         * POP - 0.04%
         * SSH - 0.16%
         * IMAP - 0.02%
         * XMPP - 0.01%
     * UDP - 1.63%
     * GRE (Generic Routing Encapsulation) - 1.28%
     * ICM (Internet Control Message Protocol) - 0.47%
     * ARP - 0.12%

-Broadly speaking, TCP was the most commonly used protocol.
-More specifically, the combination of FTP and FTP-DATA made up 11.59% of packets, and HTTP made up 8.78% of packets.
+    TCP was the most commonly used protocol.
+Among TCP subcategories, the combination of FTP and FTP-DATA was the most common protocol, making up 11.59% of packets.
+The next largest, HTTP, made up 8.78% of packets.

     The protocols in this packet set were listed using the Protocol Hierarchy Statistics feature of Wireshark.

-20\.
-Some other interesting things in this packet set include:
+20. Some other interesting things in this packet set include:
     * Images from Facebook in PNG format (stored on fbcdn.net)
     * A text/JavaScript file stored on np.lexity.com
     * Images stored on GitHub in PNG format
     * Images, HTML files, CSS files, and other text/JavaScript files stored in a bunch of places
     * PDF files transmitted over FTP